 1PORT = 802HOST = "www.google.com"

-function will translate the host/port argument into a sequence of 5-tuples that contain all the necessary arguments for creating a socket connected to that service.
-Then we can create a socket object with
+function will translate the host/port argument into a sequence of 5-tuples that contains all the necessary arguments for creating a socket connected to that service.
+Then, you can create a socket object with

 .
-We can combine these variables we have created, allowing us to connect the socket to our desired address.
+You can combine these variables you have created to connect the socket to your desired address.

 1addr = usocket.getaddrinfo(HOST, PORT)2print(addr)34client = usocket.socket(usocket.AF_INET, usocket.SOCK_STREAM)5client.connect(addr)